 As teacher, trainer, researcher, policy advocate, and consultant, she has worked with civil society activists, diplomats and politicians, and armed groups to build their capacities for preventing violence and using conflict as an opportunity for addressing the underlying causes giving rise to grievance.
 She has worked with numerous peacebuilding and human rights organizations, including Conciliation Resources and Minority Rights Group International.
 She has written widely on peace processes, civil society roles in peacebuilding, and on issues related to statebuilding, conflict prevention, genocide and minority rights.
 She has developed several training manuals on leadership, conflict resolution, negotiation, and advocacy skills.

-She has worked and lived in more than 30 countries and, for the past seven years, has been working in support of transitional processes in Burma / Myanmar.
-She now lives in Staunton, Virginia with her husband and son, with whom she loves to retreat into the wilds, to garden and cook, and to make music.
+Catherine holds a doctorate in Conflict Analysis and Resolution from George Mason University.
+She has worked in more than 30 countries and, for the past eight years, has been working in support of transitional processes in Burma / Myanmar.
+She now lives in Staunton Virginia with her husband and son, with whom she loves to garden and cook and to retreat into the wilds.